choria-io/website/docs/content/autoagents/managing/_index.md

 ### Requesting a state change

-You can force initiate a `Transition` by name on a specific machine, this is useful if your machine have a state where it effectively enters a maintenance mode for instance when you do not wish to have it remediate down components while you do maintenance.
+You can force initiate a `Transition` by name on a specific machine, this is useful if your machine has a state where it effectively enters a maintenance mode for instance when you do not wish to have it remediate down components while you do maintenance.

 These transition requests can of course fail - your machine might be in a state where the transition you are requesting is not valid, in that case the RPC request will fail with appropriate error state.